SillyTavern/SillyTavern-PushNotifications/README.md

 # SillyTavern Push Notifications

-Allows to recieve push notifications for incoming chat messages.
+Allows to receive push notifications for incoming chat messages.

 No Extra APIs, no configs, just works™.